-The ISS program is used as an alternative classroom where the student who has been temporarily removed from the classroom can continue to work on his/her essential assignments assigned by the regular classroom teacher(s).
+The OFI program is used as an alternative classroom where the student who has been temporarily removed from the classroom can continue to work on his/her essential assignments assigned by the regular classroom teacher(s).
+Students assigned to OFI will report to Student Affairs by 7:30a.m.
+Cellphones will be collected and secured by teacher/administrator.